Neely's Landing--The Rise and Fall of a Mississippi River Town

 The next postmaster at Neely's was William A. Russell, who took over on November 18, 1896.
 William Russell remained postmaster until June 22, 1914, when Emily A. Russell took over.
 Emily Russell's name changed to Emily Huntsinger by marriage on May 31, 1925.
 The relationship between William and Emily Russell is unknown to me at this time.

 "Granny" Huntsinger, as many of the locals called her, was the next to fill out a topographer's report for the postal service.
-The information on her report varies on slightly from those mentioned before.
+The information on her report varies only slightly from those mentioned before.
 Her report suggests the post office and her store were about 150 yards from the Mississippi River, a distance that would change with a higher or lower river stage.
 She lists the nearest creek as being "Scacyfat," which would be 250 yards north of the post office.
 The nearest railroad station had been the Frisco since 1904, which was just a few dozen yards away from the post office.

 The next and last postmaster at Neely's was, according to the U.S. Postal Service, Mrs. Mattie M. Hines, who became the acting postmaster on February 1, 1940.
 Hines became the official postmaster on July 30, 1940, and operated the post office from the only brick store said to have existed at Neely's.